pjotrp/bioruby-exominer/README.md

    "#%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]_`abcdefghijklmnopqrstuvwxyz{}

 apparently some gene symbols and gene names include dashes and dots and other characters.
-Some gene names even contain spaces.
+Some gene names even contain spaces - we skip these.

 ### Making a text file of your document